godxkey/GibsS.github.io/README.md

 <img src="art/order_of_the_king_banner.jpg"/>

-Multiplayer game where you define a strategy using [behaviour trees](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php) for your medieval army to follow.
+Online multiplayer game (can be played alone) where the player defines a strategy using [behaviour trees](https://www.gamasutra.com/blogs/ChrisSimpson/20140717/221339/Behavior_trees_for_AI_How_they_work.php) for your medieval army to follow.
-Your goal is to annex the most villages and earn the most coins from them.
+Your goal is to annex the most villages and levy the most taxes off of them.

 ### [Glider boy](https://play.google.com/store/apps/details?id=com.company.shieldboy)